project-mirrors/forgejo-helm/README.md

 ## Dependencies

-Gitea can be run with an external database and cache.
+Forgejo can be run with an external database and cache.
 This chart provides those dependencies, which can be enabled, or disabled via configuration.